python/cpython/Doc/reference/compound_stmts.rst

    async_for_stmt: "async" `for_stmt`

-An :term:`asynchronous iterable` provides an *iter* method that returns an :term:`asynchronous iterator, which can call asynchronous code in its *next* method.
+An :term:`asynchronous iterable` provides an *iter* method that returns an :term:`asynchronous iterator`, which can call asynchronous code in its *next* method.

 The ``async for`` statement allows convenient iteration over asynchronous